 How much money do you need to invest in stocks?
-We recommend at least EUR 2,000.
+EUR 100 is a great amount to start.

 While it is possible to invest with less, this is the amount you need to diversify your investment properly – i.e. buying a range of different company stocks throughout various industries and countries.

 When you invest small amounts of money, it might be tempting to put everything into one or two companies.
 This is a rookie mistake!